BaleBase/lala/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/Activities/02_Compound_Commands/Solved/Readme.md

 - Type the first part of the command: `ls /home > ~/research/users.txt &&`

-   - This command creates a list of the home folders and saves it.
+   - This command creates a list of the home directories and saves it.
 Then, we are using the `&&` to make sure that this command completes before we add more to that file.

 Type out the next part of the command: `cat /etc/passwd | awk -F ":" '{if ($3 >= 1000) print $0}'`